xianheH/workspace/web-app/README.txt

 This is my personal website project using angularjs.
-My first project will be a League of Legend team builder website
+My first project will be a video game playground website

 to run this project: